krish070707/StudyBee-Learning-Management-System/README.md

 # 📚 StudyBee

-StudyBee is an Android Learning Management System developed in Java using Firebase.
+StudyBee is an Learning Management System (LMS) Mobile Application.
+i)    Developed using Java and Android Studio. ii)   Integrated Firebase for real-time data and secure file storage. iii)  Enabled assignment uploads, student assessments, and instructor dashboards. iv)   Delivered an intuitive, responsive experience for educators and students.

 ## Features